-The Statement of Net Position, Statement of Cash Flows, and Statement of Revenues, Expenses, and Changes in Net Position are accounted for on a flow of economic resources measurement focus.
+The Statement of Net Position and Statement of Revenues, Expenses, and Changes in Fund Net Position are accounted for on a flow of economic resources measurement focus.
 With this measurement focus, all assets and deferred outflows of resources and all liabilities and deferred inflows of resources associated with the operation of these activities are included in the Statement of Net Position.
 Operating statements present increases (e.g., revenues) and decreases (e.g., expenses) in net total position.